bifurcation/mint/README.md

 ## Interoperability testing

-The `mint-client` and `mint-server` executables are included to make it easy to do basic interoperability tests with othe TLS 1.3 implementations.
+The `mint-client` and `mint-server` executables are included to make it easy to do basic interoperability tests with other TLS 1.3 implementations.
 The steps for testing against NSS are as follows.

 ```